edgenard/two_snake/README.md

 * `snake1`,`snake2` - Created whenever a new board is initialized.
 * `grid` - this grid the game is played on.
 An array of two element arrays.
 * `_buildGrid` - builds the grid.
-* `apple` - An instance variable that keeps track of where the apple is on the board.
+* `apple` - An instance variable that keeps track of where the apple is on the grid.
 * `checkSnakes` - this method makes sure that the snakes haven't eaten themselves or the other snake.
-This check is made in the render method.
+This method is called in the render method.
-* ``
+* `moveSnakes` - This method tells the snakes to move.
+* `growSnakes` - This tells the snakes to add a segment.
+* `keepSnakesVisible` - This makes sure the snakes wraps around when moving.
+* `_include` - This is a utility method used in several places that checks if an array of arrays includes a specific array.
+* `_getSnakeHeads` - This returns an array of arrays containing the current position of the snakes heads on the board.
+It is used in `keepSnakesVisible`.

+## Snake-View
+This class is responsible for taking in the JQuery element that represents the board on the DOM and the number of players.
+All of it's methods are essentially private since no one else uses them.

+## API

+* `$el` - the JQuery element where the board is rendered.
+* `board` - this a new board that is created each time a new Snake-View is initialized.
+The board gets passed the number of players.
+* `keepPlaying` - This is an instance variable that the `setInterval` that is responsible for rendering the board is set to. `setInterval` return an id and we can use that id to call `clearInterval`, which turns off the interval.
+* `appleMove` - This is an instance variable that the `setInterval` that is responsible for moving the apple around the board is set to.
+It is so that we can call `clearInterval` on it as well.
+* `step` - This is what the `keepPlaying` `setInterval` takes as a callback.
+It is responsible for updating the scores and calling `board.render` so that the current state of the board can be represented.
+It also checks that `board.keepRendering` is false or else it calls `stopPlaying`
+* `stopPlaying` - This methods calls `clearInterval` twice.
+Passing in `keepPlaying` and `appleMove`.
+It updates the final score.
+It shows the "Game Over" screen.
+It shows the highScore and the winner if it was a two player game.